wp-plugins/wp-invoice/readme.txt

 * Complete rewrite.
 Old invoice data is not deleted, please notify us if you have any upgrading issues.

 == Change Log ==

+= Version 3.06.0 =
+* New Contextual Help.
+It is now fully compatible with WordPress 3.3+.
+Each information block has it's own tab.
+* Notifications with WP-CRM.
+Now you have the ability to manage WP-Invoice notification templates with WP-CRM.
+* Added the ability to show the Due Date on the invoice page.
+* Added the ability to manage currencies.
+You can add any currency you want to use, or delete unwanted currencies.
+* Single Page Checkout improvements.
+* Added the ability to Visualize Sales.
+New sales graph according to the filter displayed on the invoice list page.
+* New feature for tracking Google Analytics events added.
+* Other small improvements in functionality and UI.
+* Updated ability to backup and restore your WP-Invoice configuration.

 = Version 3.05.0 =
 * PayPal Subscriptions integrations added.